fangethan/GitGitHubMasterClass/README.md

 # GitGitHubMasterClass
-learning how to use git
+learning how to use git and testing